-As of March 31, 2022, and the date of this Interim MD&A, the cash resources of the Company were held with one Canadian chartered bank.
+As of March 31, 2023, and the date of this Interim MD&A, the cash resources of the Company were held with one Canadian chartered bank.

-The Company had no debt as at March 31, 2022, and its credit and interest rate risk is minimal.
+The Company had no debt as at March 31, 2023, and its credit and interest rate risk is minimal.
 Amounts payable and other liabilities are short term and non-interest bearing.

-During the year ended December 31, 2021, the Company raised capital of \$1.3M and therefore, the Company will be able to pay its overhead costs, liabilities and conduct exploration expense for both properties.
+In March 2023, the Company completed a private placement of \$400,000 and therefore, the Company will be able to pay its overhead costs and liabilities and conduct exploration expense for both properties.